 The angel of the LORD appeared to him in a blazing fire from the midst of a bush; and he looked, and behold, the bush was burning with fire, yet the bush was not consumed.Exodus 3:2(NASB)

-I am sure when Moses set out on his journey, with his shepherd's crook and flock of sheep, he did not expect to see a burning bush that was not consumed, nor be commissioned by the almighty God to rescue His people from Egypt.
-I am sure he did not expect to find himself standing on holy ground, nor hear the voice of God, thunder from the flames - "I AM THAT I AM".
-Yet on that day "the angel of the LORD appeared to Moses in a blazing fire from the midst of a bush; and he looked, and behold, the bush was burning with fire, yet the bush was not consumed".
+I am sure when Moses set out on his journey, with his shepherd's crook and flock of sheep, he did not expect to see a burning bush that was not consumed, nor be commissioned by Almighty God to rescue His people from Egypt.
+I am sure he did not expect to find himself standing on holy ground, nor hear the voice of God thunder from the flames, "I AM THAT I AM."
+Yet on that day, "the angel of the LORD appeared to Moses in a blazing fire from the midst of a bush; and he looked, and behold, the bush was burning with fire, yet the bush was not consumed."

 Heavenly Father, what a long period of training Moses had to undergo to be prepared for the work You destined to do in his life.
-At times I am so impetuous and want things done in my life immediately, and yet I realise You take time to call and train and fashion and hone Your servants in the things You have prepared for them to do.
-Develop that same patient spirit and humble heart I see in Moses, and remove from my character anything that dishonours Your holy name, this I pray in Jesus' name, AMEN.
+At times I am so impetuous and want things done in my life immediately, and yet I realise You take time to call and train, fashion and hone Your servants, in the things You have prepared for them to do.
+Develop that same patient spirit and humble heart I see in Moses, and remove from my character anything that dishonours Your holy name.
+This I pray in Jesus' name, AMEN.